 Pole dancing for over 10 years, Shannon’s love for the beauty, danger, and grace of the dance has only grown more over time.
 She is excited to see pole dance continually evolve, from being known only in strip clubs, to where it is today, for everyone.
-The acrobatic contortion, sensuality, and gravity defying components of pole dance are, she feels, what separate this dance from any other, making it the most unique and exciting discipline of its kind.
+The acrobatic contortion and gravity defying components of pole dance are, she feels, what separate this dance from any other, making it the most unique and exciting discipline of its kind.
 She believes pole dance allows an outlet for one to express themselves, without taboos, giving the individual the real freedom to create.

 Born in Korea, but raised in the Pacific Northwest, Shannon calls Portland home.
-When not at the studio, she spends much of her time with her daughter and friends.
+When not at the studio, she spends much of her time with her daughter and loved ones.
 Passionate about music and dance; cooking, baking, and home decor are also hobbies of hers.
 How fortunate she feels to do what she loves, and to work side by side with such an amazing and inspiring team of staff and students!

 Rain has been an instructor at Ecdysiast since February of 2010.
 She trained aggressively to begin teaching, falling in love with pole dance immediately.
 Her adoration for jazz-ballet as a young lady lends to her dance style, as well as her interest in other disciplines, such as belly dance.
 She also studied at South Puget Sound Community College and in 2006 received her Bachelors in Business.
 Rain’s daily experiences inside and outside the studio continue to transform her performance.
 Though she never imagined herself a pole dancer, she now finds herself in the world’s greatest job!
 Excited to go to work every day, she encounters so many amazing and empowered students.
 In her own words, “I feel lucky to be here at Ecdysiast.
 It’s my home away from home!”